 I only found the original keyboard and mouse later, online.

-The seller of the keyboard assured me that it was working, but unfortunately it had some wrong keys.
-I had to fix it and, I assure you, it is not a fun operation at all!
+The keyboard seller had assured me that he was working, but unfortunately he had keys that did not go.
+I had to fix it and, I assure you, it's not a fun operation at all!

-Finally, I also purchased the serial expansion, to be able to connect the computer to other PCs via FastLynx or via WiFi modem.
+Finally, I also purchased the serial expansion, in order to connect the computer to other PCs by means of FastLynx or via WiFi modem.

-But the story doesn't end there: I also had to replace the hard disk, because the one in the computer, from time to time, crashed.
-I installed a new 30MB hard drive, WDL-330P, only after replacing the capacitors that were leaking liquid electrolyte.
+But the story does not end there: I also had to replace the hard disk, because the one present on the computer, from time to time, blocked.
+I installed a new 30mb hard disk, WDL-330P, only after replacing capacitors who lost electrolyte liquid.

-Finally, I programmed EPROMs to boot the computer in English, instead of Italian.
-The operating system is located within EPROMs.
-I also copied all the original files to the hard disk, to have a computer... as if it had just been purchased!
+Finally, I planned Eprom to start the computer in English, in the place that in Italian.
+The operating system is located inside the Eprom.
+I also copied all the original files on the hard disk, to get a computer ... as if it were just purchased!

 IBM PS/1 model 2011

-The IBM Personal System/1 model 2011 is an entry-level desktop, intended for home use, produced by the International Business Machines Corporation (i.e. IBM) since 1990.
-It is equipped with an Intel 80286 processor at 10MHz and 1 MB of RAM expandable up to 2 MB via dedicated expansion card.
-The particular aspect is that IBM PC DOS version 4.01 is already installed in the computer's ROM.
+The IBM Personal System/1 Model 2011 is an entry-level band desktop, intended for domestic use, produced by the International Business Machines Corporation (precisely IBM) starting from 1990.
+It is equipped with an Intel 80286 processor at 10MHz and 1 MB of RAM expandable up to 2 MB by means of a dedicated expansion card.
+The particular aspect is that the IBM PC DOS version 4.01 is already installed in the computer of the computer.

 Startup screen

-The computer starts with diagnostic tests, which are not visible on the monitor except in the event of an error.
-After the initial self test, the computer boots with IBM PC DOS version 4.01 pre-installed in ROM, with the nice four-pane screen.
+The computer starts with diagnostic tests, which are not visible to monitor except in the case of error.
+After the initial self test, the computer starts with the IBM PC DOS version 4.01 pre -installed in ROM, with the pretty screen with four pane.

 Subsequently it is possible to launch any other applications present on the hard disk or floppy.